 History of the Bible

-23. Skeptic’s Annotated Bible by Steve Wells – This is exactly what it sounds like.
+This is exactly what it sounds like.
 It’s the King James Bible, with notes in the margins showing you all the contradictions and other points that your pastor doesn’t want you to think about.
 It’s also available online for free, and there are versions for the Koran and the Book of Mormon.
-It is worth noting that there are a handful of listed contradictions that can be explained pretty well by understanding the history of the bible, so keep that in mind while reading.
+It is worth noting that there are a handful of listed contradictions that can be explained pretty well by understanding the history of the Bible, so keep that in mind while reading.
 The following couple of books should help with that as well!

-24. Misquoting Jesus: The Story Behind Who Changed the Bible and Why by Bart Ehrman – Misquoting Jesus tells the story of how the New Testament was passed between scribes and biased copyists for centuries, and how we have no way of knowing what the original authors actually said.
-While I’ve listed only Misquoting Jesus here, I recommend looking into Ehrman’s whole repertoire, as he is an expert both on New Testament history and on explaining that history to the layreader.
+Misquoting Jesus tells the story of how the New Testament was passed between scribes and biased copyists for centuries, and how we have no way of knowing what the original authors actually said.
+While I’ve listed only Misquoting Jesus here, I recommend looking into Ehrman’s whole repertoire, as he is an expert both on New Testament history and on explaining that history to the public.

-What I love most about How Jesus Became God, and Ehrman’s writing in general, is that it actually explains why there are so many things in the bible that don’t make sense.
+What I love most about How Jesus Became God, and Ehrman’s writing in general, is that it actually explains why there are so many things in the Bible that don’t make sense.
 It seems that Christian apologists will bend over backwards to make contradictions fit together, but investigating the history of belief about Jesus, the personal biases of the Gospel writers, and the context of the New Testament authorship actually explains why that fascinating book is what it is today.

 I would say “That’s it,” but of course, there is always more to read.
 Thirty books surely sounds like a lot, but I encourage you to start with what sparks your interest and see where it takes you!
 I can’t wait to see all of your recommendations—and thoughts on these books—in the comments.